richb-hanover/qStudio-PRQL-Lessons/qStudio-PRQL_Quick_Start_#4.md

-# qStudio/PRQL Lesson #4 - More Transforms
+# qStudio/PRQL Quick Start #4 - More Transforms

 PRQL has more _transforms_ (statements) that modify a table as it passes through its pipeline.